We may receive a commission on purchases made from links.

 When asked if there is somewhere outside America that heavily affects his recipes or technique, Sam Zien didn't hesitate to say to us, "The Asian food world influences my cooking the most."
 He mentions that growing up in Vancouver, there was a large Chinese population, so Chinese food was always on the table growing up.
 Now he lives by the philosophy that "you can really make a hugely delicious change to your food world, by adding a few condiments from other people's kitchens" and specifically mentions gochujang from Korea and black bean sauce from China as examples.

 Additionally, he told San Diego Magazine that Chinese New Year and beef chow fun was one of the first since segments he did when launching the YouTube show.
-And now, since the show is reaching people all over the world, and travel is popular on YouTube again, his son Max has been encouraging him to go film some segments in Asia, surrounded by people and the culture he loves.
-He says he'd love to find a regional cuisine and then teach people how to cook it.
+And now, since the show reached people all over the world, and travel is popular on YouTube again, his son Max encouraged him to go film some segments in Asia, surrounded by people and the culture he loves.
+He has since done this a few times, including a Korean Street Food Tour in Seoul.

 He's had some bad auditions